“We hold in one hand a cluster of stars, and in the other a morsel of dust.”

 About the Author

 Laryn Kragt Bakker was born and raised in Winnipeg, Manitoba.
-He has a degree in graphic design and computer science from Dordt College and is currently living in the Washington, D.C. area with his wife and daughter.
+He has a degree in graphic design and computer science from Dordt College and is currently living in St. Joseph, MN with his family.
 He painted the original cover art used for the novel.
 In addition to writing and art, he is a graphic designer and web developer for non-profit organizations.
 This is his debut novel.